ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-accessor-EIT}

 As the share owner, you have the right to enforce the use of encryption in transit when another account accesses the file share data.
-When you create a file share, you can set the allowed transit encryption modes to `user_managed`.
+When you create a file share, you can set the allowed transit encryption modes to `ipsec` or `stunnel`.

-If your file share was created before 18 June 2024, its allowed transit encryption modes property is set to `user_managed,none`.
 This setting can be changed [in the console](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-update-transit-encryption-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#fs-update-transit-encryption-cli){: cli}[with the API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-update-transit-encryption-api){: api}[with Terraform](/docs/vpc?topic=vpc-file-storage-managing&interface=terraform#file-storage-share-update-terraform){: terraform}.
 Existing mount targets must be deleted first.
 For more information, see [Deleting mount target of a file share in the console](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#delete-mount-target-ui){: ui}[Deleting a mount target of a file share from the CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#delete-share-targets-cli){: cli}[Deleting mount target of a file share with the API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#delete-mount-target-api){: api}[Deleting a mount target with Terraform](/docs/vpc?topic=vpc-file-storage-managing&interface=terraform#delete-file-share-terraform){: terraform}.

-[Beta]{: tag-cyan} Customers with special access to preview the regional file share offering in its beta release, can set the allowed transit encryption mode to `ipsec` for zonal shares instead of `user_managed`.
-This value is inherited by the accessor share of the accessor account, which ensures that only mount targets that support encryption in transit can be attached to the accessor share.

-During the beta release, cross-account access for regional share is not supported.

 ## Performance questions
 {: #file-storage-vpc-performance-questions}